Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 ## Motivation

-Current versions of our bot (V1/V2/V3) mainly rely on heuristic rules for decision making.
+Current versions of our bot mainly rely on heuristic rules for decision making.

 For example, V2 uses:

 score = production / (distance + ships + 1)

-The basic idea is straightforward: prefer planets with high production while avoiding targets that are far away or heavily defended.
+The intuition is simple: prefer planets with high production while avoiding distant or heavily defended targets.

-This approach works reasonably well and is easy to understand.
-However, hand-crafted rules also have limitations.
-As the game becomes more complex, manually designed formulas may miss interactions between multiple factors.
+As the project evolved, more manually designed components were introduced, including defense reservation, attack constraints, and target prioritization.

+As more rules are added, interactions between them become increasingly difficult to tune manually.

+This motivates exploring a lightweight ML extension that learns action quality from data instead of relying entirely on manually adjusted thresholds.

 After reading the official Orbit Wars reinforcement learning tutorial, we considered a lightweight machine learning extension.
 The goal is not to let ML control the entire bot, but to see whether it can help evaluate candidate actions.